burger

 ... from the DNS zone of a domain

-If the Mail Service is no longer active but you continue to receive email reports, you must act directly on the domain name and delete the dmarc record from its DNS zone:
+If the Mail Service is no longer in operation but you continue to receive email reports, you need to act directly on the domain name and delete the dmarc record from its DNS zone:

 sign